 When you make yourself scarce, your presence is actually more appreciated!

-Ok, we’re a little late in the year but you can still use this tip.
+Ok, we’re a little late in the year but you can still use this suggestion.

 If you’re hosting parties: what can you prepare in advance?

-If you’re going to deal with events or people that will stress you out: can you come up with a plan to deal with the issue to avoid getting caught by surprise?
+If you’re going to deal with events or people that will cause you stress: can you come up with a plan to avoid getting caught by surprise?

 For example: you know that uncle who always make that joke at your expense?

-Instead of freezing and getting frustrated about his behavior once more this year, write down a couple of good comebacks, or find a way to divert the topic.
+Instead of freezing up and getting frustrated about his behavior this year once again, prepare a couple of good comebacks or ways to divert the topic.

-Having a plan keeps you in control and alleviate your stress Click To Tweet5.
-Take time out
+Having a strategy keeps you in control and alleviates your stress!

-– ‘Dominique, did you mention taking 5 minutes for myself?
-I don’t have time!’
+– ‘Dominique, did you just ask me to take for myself?
+But, I don’t have time!’.

-The last one of these tips (but not the least) is to practice self-care and relax.
+The last one of these suggestions to protect your mental health this holiday season (but not the least) is to practice self-care.

-In this season, there are a lot of obligations, lots things to do for others.
+During the holiday season, there are many obligations, lots of things to do for others.
 It seems impossible to do for yourself, but you have to.

 You can’t give what you don’t have.